 - Let dry.
 Ours dried for 2 days then I cut it out.

 Secret Seahorse by Stella Blackstone is a fascinating and beautiful board book.
-The story follows a little seahorse that hides on each page as it makes it”™s way along the ocean back to it”™s family.
-The illustrations are felt, fabric, sequins and other fun and very beautiful hand stitched creations.
-I am never ready for the next page because the previous has so much to look and marvel at.
+The story follows a little seahorse that hides on each page as it makes its way along the ocean back to its family.
+The illustrations are felt, fabric, sequins, and other fun and very beautiful hand-stitched creations.
+I am never ready for the next page because the previous has so much to look at and marvel at.
 Kids like finding the seahorse on each page too!
-My son and I re read this tonight to my daughter and she liked it but he was still loving it, which is pretty impressive for a board book.
+My son and I re-read this tonight to my daughter and she liked it but he was still loving it, which is pretty impressive for a board book.
 It’s just so pretty!

 O Is for Orca: An Alphabet Book by Andrea Helman is a book about the nature of the North West packaged in an alphabet book.
 Each page is dedicated to one large photo and a animal, plant or other part of North West nature.
 My son was reluctant at first wanting to read a Star Wars chapter book but only a page or two in he was asking not to skip any of the text and we were discussing the information about the sea animals and he was eager to make a nest in our apple trees for the spotted owls who we read were endangered.
 Many of the letters represent sea animals like sea stars, urchins and of course orcas.
 There are a lot of facts in this book and if I were reading it to my toddler I’d skip the paragraphs and go through the alphabet and each photo only.
 That is what I love about books like this you can adapt them so easily to your audience.

-Baby Beluga by Raffi is a classic children”™s song cleverly illustrated into a beautiful book.
-I grew up on Raffi in Canada and am still shocked when moms don”™t know who he is, if he is new to you go to your library and check out one of his cds.
-My son loves this book, there are so many sea creatures to point out, it”™s great for toddlers.
+Baby Beluga by Raffi is a classic children’s song cleverly illustrated in a beautiful book.
+I grew up on Raffi in Canada and am still shocked when moms don’t know who he is, if he is new to you go to your library and check out one of his CDs.
+My son loves this book, there are so many sea creatures to point out, it’s great for toddlers.
 I must say that I am unable to read this without singing the song.
 It might be a good thing to read it before listening to the song .